Weetynn/news-sentiment-gdp-malaysia/README.md

     ▪️ Time Series and Regression: Time series plotting and regression analysis were conducted to nowcast BCI and CSI values.
 Actual vs predicted values were plotted, and multicollinearity checks were performed to ensure model validity.

+#### 📌 4.9 Evaluating the Pearson Correlation Between the Macroeconomics Variables and the News Sentiment Index

+    ▪️ Data Preparation: Quarterly sentiment index data was loaded from the CSV file.
+It was then merged with the macroeconomic data (imports, exports, GDP, private consumption, private investment) based on Date and Quarter columns.

+    ▪️ Pearson Correlation: Pearson correlation coefficients were computed to evaluate the relationship between the sentiment index and each macroeconomic variable.

+#### 📌 4.10 Modelling Process for Forecasting the Five Target Variables Using Machine Learning Models

+Modelling without Hyperparameter Tuning:

+    ▪️ Initialization: RMSE and MAE functions were defined.
+Models such as Linear Regression, LASSO, Ridge, SVR, Random Forest, and XGBoost were used for forecasting.
+The data was prepared with a 4-quarter rolling window approach.

+    ▪️ Rolling Window Approach: This approach was applied to train and test the models across forecast horizons (1, 2, 3 quarters).
+RMSE and MAE were computed and stored for each model and variable.

+    ▪️ Results Display: RMSE and MAE ratios were plotted and analyzed for each model and forecast horizon.

+Modelling with Hyperparameter Tuning:

+    ▪️ Initialization and Tuning: Hyperparameter tuning using Grid Search was conducted for LASSO, Ridge, SVR, Random Forest, and XGBoost.
+Best models were then used in a rolling window approach.

+    ▪️ Results Display: Performance evaluation based on RMSE and MAE ratios was presented, comparing tuned models to baseline results.